memeToasty/discord-timetracking-bot/README.md

 Chat-Commands:
 - `ot @USER1 @USER2 ... @USERN` - Shows online time of users USER[1-n]
-- `ot leaderboard` - Shows most active users of current Server
+- `ot leaderboard` - Shows the 10 most active users of current Server
+- `ot leaderboard [NUM<101]` Shows the NUM most active users of current Server
+- `ot delta leaderboard` Shows the 10 most active users with the Time Delta to the next place
+- `ot graph` Shows a graph of the 10 most active users